Skip to content

 Statues on the facade of Palais Garnier

 To finish off the decoration of the main façade, busts of some of the all-time great composers, such as Beethoven, Mozart, Auber and Meyerbeer, were lined all along this part of the building.
-Atop this southern façade is the sculptural group representing the Greek god Apollo accompanied by two statues representing Poetry and Music.
+Atop this southern façade is the sculptural group representing the Greek god Apollo, accompanied by two statues representing Poetry and Music.

-The unfinished rooms of Pavillon de l’Empereur on the west façade, designed initially to allow the emperor’s safe access to the opera, were later converted into the Paris Opera Library-Museum, now houses about 600,000 documents, books, records, photographs and more.
+The unfinished rooms of Pavillon de l’Empereur on the west façade, designed initially to allow the emperor’s safe access to the opera, were later converted into the Paris Opera Library-Museum, which now houses about 600,000 documents, books, records, photographs and more.

 Inside Opera Palais Garnier